corylanou/go-marketing/HTTP.md

 	// We need somewhere to write the executed template to var out bytes.Buffer

 	// Render the template with the data we passed in if err := tmpl.Execute(&out, pd); err != nil {
-		return "", err
+		// If we couldn't render, return a error return "", err
 	}

-	// Return the template and the error return out.String(), nil
+	// Return the template
+	return out.String(), nil
 }
 ```